 The map contains layers, and layers contain features.
 For example, each volcano is a feature in the Volcanoes layer.
 In this section, you'll get information about the features and navigate the map.

-- Select a volcano on the map, such as Mauna Loa.
+- Tap a volcano on the map, such as Mauna Loa.

-- From the list of features, select the volcano.
+- From the list of features, tap the volcano to select it.

 Information about Mauna Loa displays in the panel.
 This is called the feature's pop-up.
 Mauna Loa, which last erupted in 1984, is one of three active volcanoes on the island.
 Mauna Kea is extinct.

-- Select the volcano's Media tab to see images associated with the volcano.
+- Tap the volcano's Media tab to see images associated with the volcano.
 Swipe the panel up to use the full screen.

-- Select the image of the volcano and select Open Link to open a large, captioned version of the image in the browser.
+- Tap the image of the volcano and tap Open Link to open a large, captioned version of the image in the browser.

 - Close the browser tab with the detailed image.
 Return to Explorer.